In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional abuse.

 REALITY: Anything hurtful is just that—hurtful.
 There is no need to compare or judge one painful experience against another.”

 The above image shows a variety of power and control tactics.
-While only one section is labelled as emotional abuse, the other sections are also forms of emotional abuse.
+Despite the labelling, these are all forms of emotion abuse.

-Unlike physical forms of abuse that may leave a visible mark, emotional forms of abuse are invisible, and the abuser is likely to send clear messages to the victim that they are to blame and that silence must be maintained.
+Unlike the visible signs that might result from physical abuse, emotional wounds are invisible, and the abuser is likely to send clear messages to the victim that they are to blame and that silence must be maintained.
 But the fact that it’s invisible doesn’t make it any less harmful.

 Is emotional abuse something you’ve experienced, either directly or with regards to someone you know?